 Traveling to Trinidad and Tobago soon?
 I asked a few travelers and Trinidadian friends who work in the medicine to share their tips on staying healthy in Trinidad and Tobago.

-There are large hospitals in the major towns of Port of Spain, Scarborough and San Fernando but the public health system isn't of a high standard, tends to be poorly equipped and wait times can be long.
+There are large hospitals in the major towns of Port of Spain, Scarborough and San Fernando, but the public health system has varying levels of standards and facilities across the islands, and wait times can be long.

 Dengue fever symptoms include high fever, severe headache, muscle and joint pain, nausea, vomiting, and a skin rash.
-Severe dengue fever can be fatal and includes additional symptoms such as bleeding, shock, and fluid accumulation in the lungs.
+Severe dengue can be fatal and includes additional symptoms such as bleeding, shock, and fluid accumulation in the lungs.

 Chikungunya fever causes high fever, severe joint pain, muscle pain, headache, nausea, fatigue, and rash.

 If you get cut by coral, seek medical attention as soon as possible.
 In the meantime, remove any noticeable pieces of coral with tweezers.
-Flush and clean the wound using diluted iodine or hydrogen pyroxide.
+Flush and clean the wound using diluted iodine or hydrogen peroxide.
 Apply an antiseptic such as Betadine and keep the wound covered.